rodrinoblega/client-form3/README.md

 ## Project structure

-This project was structured based on the concept of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and following The dependency rule that says that source code dependencies can only point inwards.
+This project was structured based on the concept of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and following "The Dependency Rule" that says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.

 The implementation of this code was made using TDD (Test driven development), clean code and simple design.